 - Took and recorded patients’ temperature, pulse, and blood pressure.

 - Utilized strong assessment skills to determine necessary patient care.

 - Presented a workshop session on the care of newborns to over 70 laypeople; led discussions to nurture the parenting skills of new parents.

 - Preserved the life of a child by CPR and transportation to the emergency room after falling from playground equipment; recognized by a parent for “saving his son’s life.”

 - Served as patient advocate; assessed patient status and notified physician of any changes.

-- Answered medical questions from parents after patient was discharged from hospital.
+- Answered medical questions from parents after the patient was discharged from the hospital.

-- Evaluated staffing requirements, floor assignments and organize unit activities for a 24 bed unit.
+- Evaluated staffing requirements, and floor assignments and organized unit activities for a 24-bed unit.